realdezzy/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 You just go, we're going to ratchet it up to a certain amount.
 And then if it's been there for an hour and we're still getting, okay, then we start to let it down.
 This is a workaround for that.
-There's another issue that the Eclair people spotted that I think actually Bastien spotted, which is where you go on chain, you go to redeem an HLC, you go, it's actually not worth me paying the fee that would be involved to redeem this because fees are high, whatever else, so I'm not going to, you still have to close it upstream at that point.
+There's another issue that the Eclair people spotted that I think actually Bastien spotted, which is where you go on chain, you go to redeem an HTLC, you go, it's actually not worth me paying the fee that would be involved to redeem this because fees are high, whatever else, so I'm not going to, you still have to close it upstream at that point.
 Normally you'd wait till it spans and then you go, whatever, but if you're not going to spend or you're not going to push paying a fee to force it through, you now need to make the call to fail it upstream.
 You're at risk at that point because you could lose the HTLC, but you've already decided to write that money off because it's not worth.
 But if you don't close it upstream, upstream then closes on you because you've left this HTLC and clock's ticking.